 All in all I think Facebook should help teach us the lessons in a song I sing with my children.

 Be careful little eyes what you see,

 Be careful little fingers what Facebook item you share by clicking the “add to timeline” button.

-Tags3d/cgi animation app apple ar augmented reality banners brand broadcast browser penetration communication coolness creative cute design dev display ads facebook fun hci html5 iCloud industry inspiration interaction ios ipad iphone links mobile movies Photography postproduction process quotes relationship robot social storage survey tools twitter video video production water
+Tags3d/cgi animation app apple ar augmented reality banners brand broadcast children communication coolness creative cute design dev display ads facebook fun hci html5 iCloud industry inspiration ios ipad iphone life mobile movies Photography postproduction process quotes relationship robot social storage survey tools twitter video video production visualization water

 View By Author

 - Ben Roth (6)

 - Chuck Acker (8)

 - Denis Jensen (4)

 - Mark McDowell (3)